By EJN Labs · 2 Aug 2025 · 3 min

 How Hashcat works

-Given a list of hashes and an attack specification, Hashcat generates candidate plaintexts, hashes each candidate, and compares the result against the targets.
-When a candidate matches, the plaintext is recovered.
-GPU acceleration moves the heavy hashing work onto graphics cards, which can perform billions of operations per second for fast hash algorithms (NTLM, MD5) and millions per second for slow ones (bcrypt, Argon2).
+GPU acceleration moves the heavy hashing work onto graphics cards, which can perform billions of operations per second for fast hash algorithms such as NTLM and MD5, and millions per second for slow ones such as bcrypt and Argon2.

 Supported hash types